-Acquired Intangible Assets, Net
+Intangible Assets, net

-Acquired intangible assets relate to customer relationships and operating leases that are not considered to have an indefinite useful life.
+Intangible assets relate to customer relationships, operating leases, medical insurance coverage and radiotherapy permit that are not considered to have an indefinite useful life.
 These intangible assets are amortized on a straight line basis over the economic life.
 The customer relationship assets relate to the ability to sell existing and future services to existing customers and have been estimated using the income method.
 Operating leases relate to favorable operating lease terms based on market conditions that existed on the date of acquisition and are amortized over the term of the leases.
+The medical insurance coverage as an approved healthcare provider is issued by the medical insurance authority, based on which the hospital can join in the medical insurance network and can be reimbursed by the medical insurance authority for medical services provided to the patients who have been covered by medical insurance included in social insurance or other contribution, which is amortized over the remaining business license period.
+Radiotherapy permit is a legal license issued by government for deploying and operating radiotherapy equipment in a hospital, the economic live of this license is assessed to be the estimated remaining useful lives of the radiotherapy equipment.

-Impairment of Long-lived Assets and Acquired Intangibles
+Impairment of long-lived assets and acquired intangibles